pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/07-code.md

 ---
-title: Migrate a Drupal 8 Site to Drupal
+title: Upgrade a Drupal Site to the Latest Version of Drupal
-subtitle: Migrate the Code
+subtitle: Upgrade the Code
 description:
 cms: "Drupal"
 tags: [code, launch, migrate, site, updates]